-If you place in freezer bags and smush them flat, it really doesn’t take up much space and it’s easier to defrost.
+Freeze: If you place in freezer bags and smush them flat, it really doesn’t take up much space and are easy to defrost quickly in warm water.

-I hope you enjoy these tacos and if it’s not exactly what you’re looking for, check out some of these other taco recipes.
+I hope you enjoy these instant pot flank steak tacos and if it’s not exactly what you’re looking for, check out some of these other taco recipes.